ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Custom Mission Orders.md

   # Beat X amount of missions from these things ("Count rule")
   - scope: []
     amount: -1
+  # Find these items ("Item rule")
+  - items: {}
   # Fulfill X amount of other conditions ("Subrule rule")
   - rules: []
     amount: -1
 ```
+Note that Item rules take both a name and amount for each item (see the example below).
+In general this rule treats items like the `locked_items` option, but as a notable difference all items required for Item rules are marked as progression.
+If multiple Item rules require the same item, the largest required amount will be locked, **not** the sum of all amounts.

 The Beat and Count rules both require a list of scopes.
 This list accepts addresses towards other parts of the mission order.

 The basic form of an address is `<Campaign>/<Layout>/<Mission>`, where `<Campaign>` and `<Layout>` are the definition names (not `display_names`!) of a campaign and a layout within that campaign, and `<Mission>` is the index of a mission slot in that layout.
 The indices of mission slots are determined by the layout's type.